 The title tag of your web page is possibly one of the most crucial on-page ranking factors.
 And the good news is you have full control over this all-important ecommerce SEO element.

 The title is the main component of your web store’s listing.
 On the Search Engine Results Page (SERP), it shows up prominently right at the top in blue font.
 And it’s hyperlinked back to your web store.

-Take the time to write unique titles for each one of your web pages.
+Take the time to write unique titles for each one of your eCommerce web pages.
 Make sure that the title tag describes accurately the content on that individual page.
 Use your target keyword on the title tag, but avoid overdoing it.